Projects

 [Unreal Engine 5]

 As one of the first people on the project beside the creative director, I pitched, designed, and wrote 95% of narrative aspects from concept through implementation.
 This included research, character development, high level story arcs, in-game dialogue triggers, voice over, implementation in Unity, and worldbuilding.
+Pack is an intimate, authentic story about the beauty of imperfection and connecting with others against the odds.
+The player has to utilize the characters' unique strengths and weaknesses to survive the wilderness: Reese is the only one who can climb and Esther has opposable thumbs, thus forcing the two to work together to solve puzzles.

-I attended, directed, and monitored voice-over recording sessions with alongside our sound designer and voice actress to ensure narrative vision and cohesion.
-I owned implementing these voice-over lines and working with our sound designers to design a system to support the audio alongside subtitles.
+I worked bi-weekly with the design team to integrate character beats into our environmental puzzles and mechanics, ensuring immersive storytelling and emphasizing the emotional goals through every level of the player experience.
+I attended, directed, and monitored voice-over recording sessions alongside our sound designer and voice actress to ensure narrative vision and cohesion.
+I owned implementing these voice-over lines and worked with our sound designers to design a system to support the audio alongside subtitles.

 Keep Me Posted